balena-io/docs/pages/troubleshooting/faq.md

 * [How does the device registration work over the VPN and how do you ensure the identity of the device on the first-time registration?](/troubleshooting/faq#how-does-the-device-registration-work-over-the-vpn-and-how-do-you-ensure-the-identity-of-the-device-on-the-first-time-registration-)
 * [If the device is installed behind a proxy/firewall and can’t be reachable on Internet via direct connection, what are the pitfalls?](/troubleshooting/faq#if-the-device-is-installed-behind-a-proxy-firewall-and-can-t-be-reachable-on-internet-via-direct-connection-what-are-the-pitfalls-)
 * [How do you secure your own “cloud” to prevent malicious attack which may allow attacker to break-in our systems?](/troubleshooting/faq#how-do-you-secure-your-own-cloud-to-prevent-malicious-attack-which-may-allow-attacker-to-break-in-our-systems-)

+##### Can I use Multiple containers?
+We are planning, and committed, to adding support for having multiple apps/containers running on a device.
+This is planned for release by the end of Q3 2016.
+As an interim solution, we do however  have a few users running multiple containers within an app via docker-compose ( https://resin.io/blog/multi-container-with-docker-compose-on-resin-io/ ) and have done work with kubernetes in the same fashion ( https://resin.io/engineering/our-first-experiments-with-multi-container-apps/ https://github.com/resin-io-projects/resin-kubernetes )

+##### What version of Docker runs on the Devices?
+Currently we're running v1.4.1, but we're working on updating to 1.10.3 - the PR is at https://github.com/resin-os/meta-resin/pull/44.
+Keep an eye on the [resin.io changelog](https://resin.io/engineering/tag/changelog/) for updates on this release.

+##### Why does /data report weird usage?
+On the device we have a writable data partition that uses all the free space remaining after reserving the required amount for the host os.
+This data partition contains the Docker images for the resin supervisor and the user applications so that they can be updated, along with containing the persistent `/data` for the application to use, this way it avoids reserving a specific amount of space for either images or data and then finding out that we have reserved too much or too little for one.
+So the space usage in `/data` being used but not accounted for will likely be due to the docker images.
+(As a side note if you want the most accurate usage stats you should use `btrfs fi df /data` as `df` is not accurate for btrfs partitions).

 ##### What NTP servers do resin.io devices use?
 Currently the servers used are: